 1. Clever or ClassLink class (recommended)

-Teachers can assign Assessments only through their Clever or ClassLink classes.
+Teachers can assign assessments only through their Clever or ClassLink classes.
 Course sections are synced automatically, ensuring that each student’s school and subgroup associations are mapped accurately.
 This gives admin reports correct school and subgroup attribution and reliable data for deeper reporting.

 2. Any class

-Teachers can assign the Assessment to any class.
+Teachers can assign the assessment to any class.

 Teachers must tag each class to the correct school for school attribution.